 Introduction: the birth and preparation of the Messiah (Mt 1 to 4)

-a) Sermon on the Mountain: the entrance door into the Kingdom (Mt 5 to 7)
+a) Sermon on the Mount: the entrance door into the Kingdom (Mt 5 to 7)

 Narrative Mt 8 and 9

-b) Discourse of the Mission: how to announce and diffuse the Kingdom (Mt 10)
+b) Discourse on the Mission: how to proclaim and spread the Kingdom (Mt 10)

 Narrative Mt 11 and 12

-c) Discourse of the Parables: The mystery of the Kingdom present in life (Mt 13)
+c) Discourse on the Parables: The mystery of the Kingdom present in life (Mt 13)

 Narrative Mt 14 to 17

-d) Discourse of the Community: the new way of living together in the Kingdom (Mt 18)
+d) Discourse on the Community: the new way of living together in the Kingdom (Mt 18)

 Narrative 19 to 23

-e) Discourse of the future coming of the Kingdom: the utopia which sustains hope (Mt 24 and 25)
+e) Discourse on the future coming of the Kingdom: the utopia which sustains hope (Mt 24 and 25)

 Conclusion: Passion, death and Resurrection (Mt 26 to 28)

-• Today’s Gospel presents to us the beginning of the Discourse of the Mission, in which the accent is placed on three aspects: (a) the call of the disciples (Mt 10, 1); (b) the list of the names of the twelve Apostles who will be the recipients of the Discourse on the Mission (Mt 10, 2-4); (c) the sending out of the twelve (Mt 10, 5-7).
+• Today’s Gospel presents to us the beginning of the Discourse on the Mission in which the accent is placed on three aspects: (a) the call of the disciples (Mt 10:1); (b) the list of the names of the twelve Apostles who will be the recipients of the Discourse on the Mission (Mt 10:2-4); (c) the sending out of the twelve (Mt 10:5-7).

-• Matthew 10, 1: The call of the twelve disciples.
-Matthew had already spoken about the call of the disciples (Mt 4, 18-22; 9, 9).
-Here, at the beginning of the Discourse of the Mission, he presents a summary: “He summoned his twelve disciples, and gave them authority over unclean spirits with power to drive them out and to cure all kinds of diseases and all kinds of illness”.
-The task or the mission of the disciple is to follow Jesus, the Master, forming community with him and carrying out the same mission of Jesus: to drive out the unclean spirits, to cure all sorts of diseases and all orts of illness.
-In Mark’s Gospel they receive the same two-fold mission, formulated with other words: Jesus constituted the group of Twelve, to remain with him and to send them out to preach and cast out devils” (Mc 3, 14-15).
-1) To be with him, that is to form a community, in which Jesus is the center.
-2)To preach and to be able to cast out the devils, that is, to announce the Good News and to conquer the force of evil which destroys the life of the people and alienates persons.
-Luke says that Jesus prayed the whole night, and the following day he called the disciples.
-He prayed to God so as to know whom to choose (Lk 6, 12-13).
+• Matthew 10:1: The call of the twelve disciples.
+Matthew had already spoken about the call of the disciples (Mt 4:18-22; 9:9).
+Here, at the beginning of the Discourse on the Mission, he presents a summary: “He summoned His twelve disciples, and gave them authority over unclean spirits with power to drive them out and to cure all kinds of diseases and all kinds of illness.”
+The task, or the mission, of the disciple is to follow Jesus, the Master, forming community with Him and carrying out the same mission of Jesus: to drive out unclean spirits, to cure all sorts of diseases and all sorts of illness.
+In Mark’s Gospel they receive the same two-fold mission, formulated with other words: Jesus constituted the group of twelve to remain with Him and to send them out to preach and cast out devils” (Mk 3:14-15).
+1) To be with Him, that is to form a community, in which Jesus is the center.
+2)To preach and to be able to cast out devils, that is, to announce the Good News and to conquer the force of evil which destroys the life of the people and alienates people.
+Luke says that Jesus prayed the whole night, and the following day He called the disciples.
+He prayed to God so as to know whom to choose (Lk 6:12-13).

-• Matthew 10, 2-4: The list of the names of the Twelve Apostles.
+• Matthew 10:2-4: The list of the names of the Twelve Apostles.
 A good number of these names come from the Old Testament.
-For example, Simon is the name of one of the sons of the Patriarch Jacob (Gn 29, 33).
-James is the same as Giacomo (Gn 25, 26).
-Judas is the name of the other son of Jacob (Gn 35, 23).
-Matthew also had the name of Levi (Mk 2, 14), who was the other son of Jacob (Gn 35, 23).
+For example, Simon is the name of one of the sons of the Patriarch Jacob (Gen 29:33).
+James is the same as Jacob (Gen 25:26).
+Judas is the name of another son of Jacob (Gen 35:23).
+Matthew also had the name of Levi (Mk 2:14), who was another son of Jacob (Gen 35:23).
 Of the Twelve Apostles seven have a name which comes from the time of the Patriarchs.
-Two are called Simon; two are called James; two are called Judas, one Levi!
+Two are called Simon; two are called James; two are called Judas; one Levi!
 Only one has a Greek name: Philip.
-This reveals the desire of people to start again the history from the beginning!
-Perhaps it is good to think in the names which are given today to the children when they are born.
-Because each one of us is called by God by his/her name.
+This reveals the people’s desire to start history again from the beginning!
+Perhaps it is good to think about the names which are given today to children when they are born, because each one of us is called by God by his/her name.

-• Matthew 10, 5-7: The sending out or the mission of the twelve apostles toward the lost sheep of Israel.
-After having given the list of the names of the twelve, Jesus sends them out with the following recommendation: “Do not make your way to gentile territory, and do not enter any Samaritan town, go instead to the lost sheep of the House of Israel.
-And as you go, proclaim that the Kingdom of Heaven is close at hand”.
-In this one phrase there is a three-fold insistence in showing that the preference of the mission is for the House of Israel: (1) Do not go among the gentiles, (2) do not enter into the towns of the Samaritans, (3) rather go to the lost sheep of Israel.
+• Matthew 10:5-7: The sending out or the mission of the twelve apostles to the lost sheep of Israel.
+After having given the list of the names of the twelve, Jesus sends them out with the following command: “Do not make your way to gentile territory, and do not enter any Samaritan town.
+Go instead to the lost sheep of the house of Israel.
+And as you go, proclaim that the Kingdom of Heaven is close at hand.”
+In this one command there is a three-fold insistence on showing that the preference of the mission is for the house of Israel: (1) Do not go among the gentiles, (2) do not enter into the towns of the Samaritans, (3) rather go to the lost sheep of Israel.
 Here appears a response to the doubt of the first Christians concerning opening up to pagans.
-Paul, who strongly affirmed the openness to the gentiles, agrees in saying that the Good News of Jesus should first be announced to the Jews and, then to the gentiles (Rm 9, 1 a 11, 36; cf. At 1, 8; 11, 3; 13, 46; 15,1.
-5.23-29).
-But then, in the same Gospel of Matthew, in the conversation of Jesus with the Canaanite woman, the openness to the gentiles will take place (Mt 15, 21-29).
+Paul, who strongly affirmed the openness to the gentiles, agrees in saying that the Good News of Jesus should first be announced to the Jews and then to the gentiles (Rm 9:1-11, 36; cf. Acts 1:8; 11:3; 13:46; 15:1, 5, 23-29).
+But then, in the same Gospel of Matthew, in the conversation of Jesus with the Canaanite woman, openness to the gentiles will occur (Mt 15:21-29).

 4) Personal questions

 • Jesus calls the disciples.
 His call has a two-fold purpose: to form a community and to go on mission.
-How do I live in my life this two-fold purpose?
+How do I live this two-fold purpose in my life?